yinyangsammy/hip-trip-hooray/README.md

     ### Homepage Hero

-    The homepage features a colourful and self-explanatory hero landing image, inviting the user to explore sights around the globe and directing them to a search bar to do just that.
+    The homepage features a colourful and self-explanatory hero landing image, suggesting the user explore itineraries from around the globe, leading to a search bar beneath to do just that.

       <h3 align="center"><img src="static/readme/landing-page-hero.jpg"></h3>